Crowned lemurs live in dry, deciduous forest and rainforest of mid-altitude in northern Madagascar.

 These lemurs eat a diet of mostly flowers, fruits and leaves.

 Efforts to help protect areas of forest where these lemurs live in Madagascar are proving successful, although there is still a lot of illegal logging which contributes to the loss of their habitat.
+The estimated population size of crowned lemurs is thought to be no more than 10,000 individuals.

 - Latin Name: Eulemur coronatus